phxtao/phxtao.github.io/_pages/about.md

 #### **Bio**

-I will be joining the Pennsylvania State University at College of Information Science and Technology and Institute of Energy and the Environment (co-hire) as an Assistant Professor in Climate AI in the fall of 2025.
+I am an Assistant Professor in Climate AI at College of Information Science and Technology and Institute of Energy and the Environment (co-hire) at the Pennsylvania State University.
 I work at the interface of soil carbon science, mechanistic modelling, and AI to understand the global soil carbon cycle and its response to climate change.
-Currently, I am a Schmidt AI for Science Postdoctoral Fellow at Cornell University, working with Dean [Ben Houlton](https://cals.cornell.edu/benjamin-z-houlton) on enhanced rock weathering.
+Before joining Penn State, I was a Schmidt AI for Science Postdoctoral Fellow at Cornell University, working with Dean [Ben Houlton](https://cals.cornell.edu/benjamin-z-houlton) on enhanced rock weathering.
 I obtained my Ph.D. in Ecology from Tsinghua University in 2023, working with Prof [Yiqi Luo (Cornell)](https://cals.cornell.edu/yiqi-luo), and Prof [Xiaomeng Huang (Tsinghua)](http://faculty.dess.tsinghua.edu.cn/huangxiaomeng/zh_CN/index.htm) on soil organic carbon and AI, and B.S. in Environmental Science from Sun Yat-sen University in 2018.

 <span style="color:red; font-weight: bold;">